aivilmo/tempo_release_notes/README.md

      entire history.

-   Whether unclassified commits count is a **policy**, not a fact about the commit, so it is the operator's call: `--classify strict` excludes them; `--classify flexible` (the default) keeps them as candidates and lets the LLM judge them on their diffs.
+   Whether unclassified commits count is a **policy**, not a fact about the commit, so it is the operator's call: `--classify flexible` (the default) keeps them as candidates and lets the LLM judge them on their diffs;
+   `--classify strict` excludes them.
 The policy in force is always printed in the review report and by `dry-run`, so the choice is never silent.

-Strict is the default because it is what a repo using conventional commits wants; a repo that doesn't use them at all publishes nothing under strict, which is the signal to rerun with flexible.
+   Flexible is the default because the two mistakes cost very different amounts.
+Under strict, a repository that doesn't use conventional commits publishes an **empty page** — a silent, total failure.
+Under flexible, a repository that does use them sends some throwaway commits to the LLM, which skips them on the evidence of their diffs and logs each skip for the reviewer.
+Use `strict` when a repo's conventional-commit discipline is good and you want the notes to lean on it.

    Everything excluded is recorded in `traceability.json`, never silently dropped. `Revert "<subject>"` commits are matched to the commit